babakansari/ContainerizeDotnetApp/README.md

 - Let''s create a self contained App (Useful when you won't need to install dotnet core on the container) after your code changes:
 `./PublichForUbuntu.ps1`
 It runs the following dotnet command:
-`dotnet publish -c Release --force --self-contained --runtime ubuntu.16.04-x64`
+`dotnet publish -c Release --force --no-self-contained --runtime ubuntu.16.04-x64`

 - Next execute the `Dockerfile` to build the image.
 Optionally, you could use Visual Studio support for docker instead of `docker build` command.